Gurukula: Ancient times

 The gurukula system of education has been in existence since ancient times.
-The Upanishads (1000-800 BCE) mention multiple gurukulas, including that of guru Drona at Gurgaon.
+The Upanishads (1000–800 BCE) mention multiple gurukulas, including that of guru Drona at Gurgaon.
 The Bhrigu Valli (a discourse on the Brahman) is said to have taken place in Guru Varuni's gurukula.
 The vedic school of thought prescribes the Upanayana (sacred rite of passage) to all individuals before the age of 8 at least by 12.
-From initiation until the age of 25 all individuals are prescribed to be students and to remain unmarried, a celibates.
+From initiation until the age of 25 all individuals are prescribed to be students and to remain unmarried, as celibates.

 Gurukulas were supported by public donations.
 This was followed by the many following Vedic thoughts making gurukul one of the earliest forms of public school centres.

 18th century and colonial period

 Dharampal was instrumental in changing the understanding of pre-colonial Indian education system.
 Dharampal primary works are based on documentation by the colonial government on Indian education, agriculture, technology, and arts during the period of colonial rule in India.
 His pioneering historical research, conducted intensively over a decade, provides evidence from extensive early British administrators’ reports of the widespread prevalence of indigenous educational institutions in Bombay, Bengal and Madras Presidencies as well as in the Punjab, teaching a sophisticated curriculum, with daily school attendance by about 30% of children aged 6–15.